creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-11-ProbabilisticUNet.md

 ![](/collections/images/probabilistic_unet/proba_unet_inference.jpg)

+&nbsp;

 ## Implementation details

-* The dimension of the latent space has been experimentally fixed at $$M=6$$ and is kept fixed in all experiments.
+* The dimensions of the latent space has been experimentally fixed at $$M=6$$ and is kept fixed in all experiments.
 * The difference between the predicted segmentation and the ground truth is optimized using a Cross Entropy loss.
 * The training is done from scratch with randomly initialized weights
-* When drawing $$m$$ samples for the same input image, the prior network output and U-Net feature activations can be reused without the need for recomputation, making the overall strategy computationally efficient.
+* When drawing $$m$$ samples for the same input image, the output of the prior network and the feature activations of the U-Net can be reused without the need for recomputation, making the overall strategy computationally efficient.

 ## Performance measures

-* The performance of the methods was evaluated by comparing distributions of segmentations
+* The performance of the methods was evaluated by comparing distributions of segmentations.
-* This was done through the ***generalized energy distance*** whose expression is given below:
+* This was done through the computation of ***generalized energy distance*** whose expression is given below:

 $$D^2_{GED}(P_{gt},P_{out}) = 2 \, \mathbb{E} \left[d\left(S,Y\right) \right] - \mathbb{E} \left[d\left(S,S'\right) \right] - \mathbb{E} \left[d\left(Y,Y'\right) \right]$$